PacificBiosciences/barcoding/docs/get-started.md

     >bc1002
     AATATACCTATCATTA

+Barcode name rules:
-Please name your barcodes with an alphabetic character prefix to avoid later confusion of barcode name and index.
-Duplicate names or sequences are not permitted.
+ - please start with an alphabetic character prefix to avoid later confusion of barcode name and index,
+ - dashes are not allowed,
+ - **no duplicate** names.

 **Can I have upper- and lower-case bases in my barcodes?**\
 You can, but lima is case-insensitive and will convert them to upper case before